(Actual churn will be whiter than pictured, see the water cooler picture for true color)

 Stoneware churns can also be personalized for $12 using the drop-down box option at the top of the page.
 In the comment section at checkout please leave us the name that you would like added or e-mail it to us.
 Personalized names and messages will be hand-painted.

 The standard blue stripe is usually ready to ship within 2-3 weeks.
 The stock is sometimes limited and may take 3-4 weeks to ship.
-Plain white and personalized items are custom made per order and may take 3-4 weeks to ship.
+Plain white and personalized items are custom made per order and may take 3-6 weeks to ship.

 Stoneware Pottery is USA-made in Texas by a small family-owned and operated pottery company, which has been making quality pottery for over 22 years.
 Each piece is hand turned by a master potter, hand-painted or finished, and then coated with a lead-free glaze.

 Because pottery is hand turned dimensions may vary slightly.
 Stoneware pottery may also develop small imperfections during the firing and glazing process.
 All food contact surfaces are inspected for such imperfections before shipping.
 The outside may have imperfections that add to the character of the stoneware.

 Lids on stoneware pottery are made just like the old ones and then fired.
 In order to fire them, some of the bottom is left unglazed where they will sit in the kiln.
 This is normal so they do not stick during the process.
 The original lids were made the same as you can see on antique crocks and churns.